zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 low-intensity mode; this simply means that we reduce the size of the list from 8 to 2, with at most 1 non-open node.

-The "low-intensity" individual announcements made alongside a shared announcement use this low-intensity mode from the start, and moreover do not start until the shared announcement is announced.
+The "low-intensity" individual announcements used as a back-up alongside the invite announcement use this low-intensity mode from the start, and moreover do not start until the invite announcement is announced.

 ## Searching
 For each offline friend, we search for its announcements using forwarded Data